copenhagenjs/copenhagenjs.dk/_posts/2011-10-26-november-meetup.md

 ## Agenda

-* Robert Krahn: "Lively Kernel - A Development Dnvironment for Creating and Sharing Rich Web Applications"
+* Robert Krahn: "Lively Kernel - A Development Environment for Creating and Sharing Rich Web Applications"
 * Morten Nobel-Jørgensen : [KickJS](https://github.com/mortennobel/KickJS) - A WebGL game engine for modern web-browsers
+* Morgan Roderick: "Closures, this, call and apply — an attempt at an explanation"

 We could still use a speaker or two, so if you have something to share, a cool project to show off, do drop us a note at <hello@copenhagenjs.dk> and tell us about your topic, and we will try to fit you in.